gamernetwork/tech-task-platform-2021.5/README.md

 Feel free to provide any explanatory notes in along with you submission.

-If anything is unclear, please do no hesitate to get in touch!
+If anything is unclear, please do nou hesitate to get in touch!